microsoft/farmvibes-ai/docs/source/docfiles/markdown/workflow_yaml/farm_ai/agriculture/heatmap_using_neighboring_data_points.md

       will be no more than tolerance distance from the original.
 It has the same units as the coordinate reference system of the GeoSeries.
 For example, using tolerance=100 in a projected CRS with meters as units means a distance of 100 meters in reality.
-    distribute_output: Increases the output variance to avoid output polygon in shape file grouped into single large polygon.
     algorithm: Algorithm used to identify nearest neighbors.
 Accepts 'cluster overlap' or 'nearest neighbor' or 'kriging neighbor'.
-    resolution: Resolution of the heatmap, units of resolution should match units of input raster.
+    resolution: Defines the output resolution as the ratio of input raster resolution.
+      For example, if resolution is 5, the output heatmap is 5 times coarser than input raster.
     bins: it defines the number of equal-width bins in the given range.Refer to this article to learn more about bins https://numpy.org/doc/stable/reference/generated/numpy.histogram.html